Back to - Non-Medical Help | Work for us

 Barry Bennett are one of the largest companies offering specialist support to students in receipt of DSA (Disabled Students’ Allowance) throughout the UK.
-We provide a range of support specialised to everyone’s individual needs whilst studying at University.
+We provide a range of support specialised to everyone’s individual needs whilst studying at university.

 Mentors work with students on a one-to-one basis addressing the barriers to learning created by impairment from various mental health conditions.
-Examples of these barriers include, coping with anxiety and stress, how to deal with concentration difficulties, time management, and creating a suitable work-life balance.
-Mentors are not advocates or counsellors; their role is to promote independent learning as well as empowering the student to manage their workload, especially during times of transition.
+Examples of these barriers include coping with anxiety and stress, how to deal with concentration difficulties, time management, and creating a suitable work-life balance.
+Mentors are not advocates or counsellors; their role is to promote independent learning as well as empower the student to manage their workload, especially during times of transition.

 - The support can include helping students with a range of issues.
 For example, coping with anxiety and stress situations, how to deal with concentration difficulties, time management, prioritising workload and creating a suitable work-life balance.

 - Supporting students in understanding what is required of them academically in higher education.